 I’d already explored Chinatown and North Beach (which is primarily Italian), but The Mission had a distinctly Mexican feel with plenty of no-frills taquerias.
 While many Mexicans had crossed over the border and set up shop, there were plenty more offerings from other cuisines waiting to be discovered.

-So how did the buzz begin?
+So how did the buzz in the Mission District begin?
 When The Slanted Door restaurant opened its doors on Valencia Street, people started flocking there for the food.
 It wasn’t long before other places popped up.
 There’s Bi-Rite Market, which was launched with the intention of being a market that chefs would want to shop at.
 They wanted to create a community through their produce, and sure enough, it’s no standard supermarket.
 You’ll find the names of the farms on the produce, and staff who are really passionate about their work.
 Over the years, other great eateries have popped up including Tartine Bakery and Delfina, giving the district the nickname, the “Gourmet Ghetto”.

 The Women’s Building was an impressive meeting point.
 Covered in an enormous mural entitled MaestraPeace, it was created by 7 female artists in 1994 to represent empowerment.
 It features images of feminine icons from history and fiction and was described as a “colorful work of art that sings to our community.”
 I stood in awe of the scale and loved the splash of colour it gave to the street.

-Forget flights of wine, it was time to sit down for a cheese flight!
-Mission Cheese has been serving an all-American menu of cheeses for 5 years.
 While I’m used to niche single-ingredient restaurants in London, I hadn’t come across somewhere like this.
 With cheese sourced from small dairies across 13 different states, it was wonderful to hear about a small restaurant committing to working with artisan producers.
 I loved the queso de mano from Haystack Mountain in Colorado, and although not a fan of lager, the rest of the group loved the black lager selected to pair with the cheese.

 Back to the food it was on to Hog and Rocks, a super trendy bar and restaurant specialising in ham and oysters.
 I was excited about this stop, as Sean had hyped how good the cocktails were!
 Along with a Hammersley oyster from Washington, a few slices of prosciutto from Iowa and a delicious rosemary flatbread, we were served Bourbon Buck Cocktails – a twist on the Moscow Mule, this time with bourbon, ginger and lime.
 All in all, this was a winning combo, and such a cool place to take in the atmosphere.